microsoft/TailwindTraders-Backend/README.md

 SSL/TLS support is provided by [cert-manager](https://github.com/jetstack/cert-manager) that allows auto-provisioning of TLS certificates using [Let's Encrypt](https://letsencrypt.org/) and [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol.

 To enable SSL/TLS support you must do it **before deploying your images**.
 The first step is to add cert-manager to the cluster by running `./add-cert-manager.sh` or `./Add-Cert-Manager.ps1`.
-Both scripts accept no parameters and they use helm to configure cert-manager in the cluster. **This needs to be done only once**
+Both scripts accept no parameters and they use helm to configure cert-manager in the cluster. **This needs to be done only once.**

 Then you should run `./Enable-Ssl.ps1` with following parameters: